astha24verma/faq-app/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📄 License

-MIT License

 ## 🆘 Support

-For issues, please open a GitHub issue or contact support@example.com
+For issues, please open a GitHub issue or contact astha24verma@gmail.com

 ## 📊 Performance Tips